 There is a reason Kona Coffee is world-renowned.
 Kona’s unique soil and growing conditions lend to its signature flavor.
 Also consider its southern cousin Kaʻu Coffee — just as good and often overlooked.
 There are many, many coffee farms to visit and even a coffee festival if you’re visiting in the fall.
 Holualoa Kona Coffee Company is a fabulous place to visit.
 A gorgeous award-winning organic coffee farm, a quaint gift shop, and an amazing coffee sample.
 This tour is free!

 7. Aloha Adventure Farms

 Aloha Adventure Farms offers the only adventure of its kind in Hawaii!
 Here you get to immerse yourself in the culture of Hawaii and Polynesia!
-There are two different tours.
-Our Big Island ATV Tour (ages 5 and up) that travels through the jungle with majestic ocean views visiting different villages that represent Hawaii, Tonga, Fiji, and Samoa.
+There are two Big Island adventure tours.
+Our Big Island ATV Tour (ages 5+) travels through the jungle with majestic ocean views visiting different villages that represent Hawaii, Tonga, Fiji, and Samoa.
 At each spot, you get to play games, taste local foods, and learn about the culture in a fun hands-on approach.
 The tours are small and crowd-free!
 The best part is probably the fire knife show at the end in the village of Samoa!

 Our Polynesian Wood Carving Tour is next.
 You sit with a master carver from Tonga to make your very own Tiki souvenir to take home.
 Hawaii has some gorgeous wood to choose from.
 The wood is all locally sourced, usually from the farm.
 Not only do you get to carve a memorable souvenir but you get to talk, laugh, and learn with the carver.
 Everyone loves him!